wanglog/learngit/readme.txt

 Git VIP
 Git has a mutable index called stage.
 Git tracks changes.
-Creating  a new breach is quick.
+Creating  a new breach is quick AND simple.